 - a piece of glassware to etch

 - an adhesive stencil; you can make your own with stencil vinyl (if your design is complicated and has multiple pieces, transfer paper will help hold the pieces together, or you can use washi tape, masking tape, or painter’s tape)

 First you should clean your glass.
 It needs to be free of dirt and oil so that the stencil sticks to it, otherwise the etching cream will leak under the edges of the stencil.

 Once your glass is clean, cut out your stencil.
-I like to cut my stencils out of stencil vinyl using my Cameo because it can make fun and intricate cuts easily, but if you have a pair of scissors or an X-acto knife, and a steady hand, you can cut your own stencils by hand!
+I like to cut my stencils out of stencil vinyl using a cutting machine because it can make fun and intricate cuts easily, but if you have a pair of scissors or an X-acto knife, and a steady hand, you can cut your own stencils by hand!
 You can also use contact paper, but I find the stencil vinyl sticks better and the etching cream doesn’t get under the stencil and blur the edges of the design.

 If your stencil has multiple separate pieces, you can use transfer paper to easily transfer the stencil from the adhesive backing onto your glass without losing any of the pieces.
 Just pull the backing off the transfer paper, stick it to the adhesive stencil, and press down well everywhere.

 Then peel the backing off of the adhesive stencil, leaving the transfer paper in place.
 Stick the stencil, transfer paper and all, onto your glass.
 Press the stencil vinyl down onto the glass really well, making sure the edges of your design are really stuck to the glass so that etching cream doesn’t seep under the edges.